 Close your eyes and imagine a Hindu goddess.
 Any goddess.
-Parvathi, Lakshmi, Saraswathi… Did you see a beautiful, fair-skinned woman with a generous figure, dressed in a perfectly draped sari, and adorned with gorgeous jewellery?
+Parvati, Lakshmi, Saraswati… Did you see a beautiful woman, dressed in a perfectly draped sari, and adorned with gorgeous jewellery?
 Who gave her this image?
-The credit for that goes to a painter from Kerala named Raja Ravi Varma, who lived in India between 1848 and 1906.
+The credit goes to a royal artist from Kerala named Raja Ravi Varma.

-One question remains: the title ”Raja” means a king, so did Raja Ravi Varma ever rule Travancore or even parts of it?
+One question remains: the title “Raja” means a king, so did Raja Ravi Varma ever rule Travancore or even parts of it?
 Never.
-For his brilliant art, he received the ‘Kaiser-I-Hind’ medal from the British Emperor.
-That was when the title Raja was mistakenly mentioned in his citation, and Raja Ravi Varma happily continued to use the title, much to the annoyance of the king in Travancore!
-But two of Ravi Varma’s granddaughters went on to become Queens of Travancore and exercised real power under Kerala’s matrilineal system of succession.
+For his brilliant art, he received the “Kaiser-I-Hind” medal from the British Emperor.
+That was when the title Raja was mistakenly mentioned in his citation, and Raja Ravi Varma happily continued to use the title, much to the annoyance of the king in Travancore.
+But two of Ravi Varma’s granddaughters did go on to become queens of Travancore and exercised real power under Kerala’s matrilineal system of succession.